How to choose a polarizing filter

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-After explaining in a recent article what a polarizing filter is used for, and its usefulness especially in landscape photography, I then felt it was important to explain how to choose a polarizing filter?
-There are so many choices and options that it is sometimes difficult to work out which to choose.
-These filters are most often used to enhance the contrast and brighten photos.
-As a beginner, the best way to start in photography is by learning to use a polarizing filter.
-Bear in mind that all standard camera lenses, regardless of their brand, can accommodate a polarizing filter.
+After recently explaining what a polarizing filter is used for, especially in landscape photography, I felt it was important to take things a step further and explain how to choose a polarizing filter.
+There are so many options available that it can be hard to know which one to pick.
+These filters are most often used to increase contrast and bring more depth to your photos.
+When you’re starting out in photography, learning how to use a polarizing filter is a great way to improve your images.
+Also keep in mind that standard camera lenses, whatever the brand, can usually take a polarizing filter.

-This is the second article in the series on polarizing filters on my photography blog and hopefully it helps you understand photography in a more clear, concise way.
-So, depending on how you take your photographs, you’ll find that certain situations will require using a polarizing filter to compensate, correct or simply remove reflections on a photo.
-The purpose of this article is not to test the best 82mm polarizing filter (assuming there is one), but to guide you in your choice, according to your needs, your budget and your photography practice.
+This is the second article in the polarizing filter series on my photography blog, and I hope it helps you understand the topic more clearly and simply.
+Depending on how and where you shoot, certain situations will call for a polarizing filter to compensate for, correct, or simply remove reflections in a photo.
+The purpose of this article is not to test the best 82mm polarizing filter (assuming one even exists), but to help you choose the right one for your needs, budget, and photography style.

-One important thing to keep in mind is that a polarizing filter is used to improve your photos when actually taking them, and therefore reduce the number of hours spent in post-processing (or post-production = time spent with editing software on a computer).
-Just place the filter and look, without using the viewfinder, to see the magic happen: a beautiful saturation of colors and a beautiful polarized light, just as I like them.
-With this in mind, it is therefore necessary to choose a polarizing filter of the best quality you can afford.
-See your purchase as a long-term investment and try not to skimp for the sake of saving a few pounds/dollars.
-It is clearly better to choose a good quality polarizing filter right from the beginning.
-So, which one to choose and how?
+One important thing to keep in mind is that a polarizing filter improves your photos at the moment you take them, which can also reduce the number of hours you spend in post-processing (or post-production, meaning editing software on a computer).
+Just place the filter in front of the lens and look, without using the viewfinder, to see the effect: richer colors and that polarized light I like so much.
+With that in mind, it makes sense to choose the best-quality polarizing filter you can afford.
+See it as a long-term investment, and try not to skimp just to save a few dollars.
+It is definitely better to choose a good polarizing filter from the start.
+So which one should you choose, and how?

-You should also know that it’s possible to us polarizing filter on DSLR camera or mirrorless camera !
+You should also know that you can use a polarizing filter on a DSLR camera or a mirrorless camera!

 A quick reminder about the polarizing filter

-If you are not familiar with the polarizing filter and its usefulness, I invite you to read my article dedicated to this.
-Basically, the polarizing filter is a photography filter which is widely used in landscape photography.
-It is one of the most useful and perhaps even most essential accessories you should have in your photography bag (i.e. tripod, memory card, neutral filter (ND)).
-In bright sunlight it may very well save your entire shoot!
-A polarizing filter is very often coupled with a wide-angle lens (this allows you to take even more beautiful pictures).
+If you are not familiar with polarizing filters or what they are used for, I invite you to read my dedicated article on the subject.
+Basically, a polarizing filter is a photography filter widely used in landscape photography.
+It is one of the most useful, and perhaps even one of the most essential, accessories to keep in your camera bag (along with a tripod, memory cards, and a neutral density filter, or ND filter).
+In bright sunlight, it can genuinely save an entire shoot!
+A polarizing filter is also very often used with a wide-angle lens, which can help you capture even better images.

-In my opinion, there are five main criteria to consider when purchasing a polarizing filter:
+In my opinion, there are five main criteria to consider when buying a polarizing filter:

 1 - The diameter

-This is definitely the first thing to look at when choosing a polarizing filter.
-The filter needs to fit the diameter of your camera’s lens therefore check your camera lens first.
-The diameter size is indicated on the top in millimeters (Ex: 16mm, 35mm, 50mm, 55mm, 65mm, 77mm, 82mm, 100mm, 300mm, etc.).
+This is definitely the first thing to check when choosing a polarizing filter.
+The filter has to match your camera lens diameter, so check your lens first.
+The diameter is indicated on the front of the lens in millimeters (for example: 16mm, 35mm, 50mm, 55mm, 65mm, 77mm, 82mm, 100mm, 300mm, etc.).

-In theory, one polarizing filter of the correct size should fit all.
-I say “in theory” because there is a technique to avoid having to buy a polarizing filter for each lens you have, which can be very expensive if you have 4 or 5.
+In theory, one polarizing filter in the right size should be enough.
+I say “in theory” because there is a way to avoid buying one polarizing filter for each lens, which can quickly get expensive if you own four or five.

-Basically, if you have several lenses you can buy an adapter ring to make your filter fit them all.
-Choose a polarizing filter that fits the largest (in diameter) of your lenses and then buy an adapter, which reduces the diameter, thereby allowing you to use your polarizing filter on smaller lenses.
+Basically, if you have several lenses, you can buy an adapter ring to make your filter work with all of them.
+Choose a polarizing filter that fits your largest lens diameter, then buy an adapter ring that reduces the diameter and lets you use that same polarizing filter on smaller lenses.

-Here is another criterion to take into account, even if it is less and less relevant today.
+Here is another criterion to consider, even if it is becoming less relevant today.
 Overall, there are two types of filters:

-Circular Polarizing Filters (CPL): the majority of the commercial polarizing filters these days are of this type.
-These filters are able to measure the desired polarizing effect on your photo.
-Once attached, you can measure the polarity and accentuate or reduce the effect depending on the scene and the lighting conditions of the shot.
-I often make several attempts when choosing the level of polarization I want for a landscape.
-These filters are the easiest to use and the ones I particularly recommend.
+Circular polarizing filters (CPL): most polarizing filters sold today fall into this category.
+These filters let you adjust the polarizing effect in your photo.
+Once the filter is attached, you can rotate it to increase or reduce the effect depending on the scene and the lighting conditions.
+I often try several positions before choosing the level of polarization I want for a landscape.
+These are the easiest filters to use and the ones I especially recommend.

-These filters are also easy to use; you simply place your polarizing filter on to the thread of your camera lens, screw it on and rotate it according to the desired effect.
-It should be noted that the use of a lens hood would be limited in most cases.
-Once finished, simply unscrew the filter, clean it with a cloth and store it in its box to prevent it from collecting dust.
+They are also very simple to handle: place the polarizing filter on the thread of your camera lens, screw it on, and rotate it until you get the effect you want.
+Just keep in mind that using a lens hood will be limited in most cases.
+When you’re done, simply unscrew the filter, clean it with a cloth, and store it in its case to keep dust away.

 I have been using Hoya HD polarizing filters for a long time – More details on Amazon

 Square/rectangular polarizing filter : this is an alternative to the CPL filter.
-Some well-known brands offer these as an alternative, including Cokin and Lee.
-However, these filters have a major disadvantage: they are linear polarizing filters.
-It is therefore impossible for you to play around with the desired level of polarization for your scene.
-Note also that these must be mounted on a filter holder.
+Some well-known brands offer this type of filter, including Cokin and Lee.
+However, these filters have one major drawback: they are linear polarizing filters.
+This means you cannot easily adjust the desired level of polarization for your scene.
+Also note that they have to be mounted on a filter holder.

 Example of a NISI square polarizing filter – More details on Amazon

-You should also know that you can use a polarizing filter along with other filters (GND, ND) thanks to a filter holder system.
-I have just ended my first complete test of the K9 filter holder from KASE and their filters.
+You should also know that you can use a polarizing filter with other filters (GND, ND) thanks to a filter holder system.
+I have just finished my first complete test of the K9 filter holder from KASE and their filters.

 Wondering which brand to choose?
-Is there a good brand?
-In my opinion, this is an important criterion to take into account when choosing a polarizing filter.
-There are indeed some brands that stand out from the crowd, and which all photographers agree are the best on the market: :
+Is there such a thing as a good brand?
+In my opinion, this is an important criterion when choosing a polarizing filter.
+Some brands clearly stand out, and many photographers consider them among the best on the market:

-Other brands however do exist such as Hama or Marumi.
+Other brands also exist, such as Hama or Marumi.

-Note that if you have a Canon lens, a Nikon lens, a Zeiss lens or similar brands, all polarizing filters can be mounted on them.
-You should also know that even the major camera brands have made their own filters.
-Thus, the Canon polarizing filter and the Nikon polarizing filter exist, even if few people actually choose to use them.
+Note that if you have a Canon lens, a Nikon lens, a Zeiss lens, or a similar brand, polarizing filters can be mounted on them.
+You should also know that major camera brands have made their own filters too.
+Canon polarizing filters and Nikon polarizing filters do exist, although relatively few people actually choose to use them.

-Here is my Lee polarizing filter that I use on my wide angle lens – More details on Amazon
+Here is the Lee polarizing filter I use on my wide-angle lens – More details on Amazon

-I generally advise to stay with well-known brands; you will have less surprises on the quality of the filter and its impact on your photos.
+I generally recommend sticking with well-known brands; you are less likely to get unpleasant surprises with filter quality or its impact on your photos.

-This is also one of the key criteria when choosing your polarizing filter.
-There are two types to choose from, normal and slim / Ultra slim (“thin”).
-Thin models are almost mandatory for wide-angle lenses.
-Depending on the focal length used, the type of camera (aps-c or full frame), and the aperture of the diaphragm used while taking your photographs, you will see more or less vignetting on the edges of your photos.
-Concerning the aperture, the more you use a large aperture (e.g.: f/2.8), the more you will see vignetting appear.
-In practice, you see less filtering on the edges of the photo…, which is not great!
+This is another key criterion when choosing your polarizing filter.
+There are two main options: normal and slim / ultra-slim (“thin”).
+Thin models are almost essential for wide-angle lenses.
+Depending on the focal length you use, the type of camera (APS-C or full frame), and the aperture you shoot at, you may see more or less vignetting around the edges of your photos.
+As for aperture, the wider you shoot (for example, f/2.8), the more likely vignetting is to appear.
+In practice, this means the edges of the photo are less evenly filtered, which is not ideal!

-The normal filter is simply a thicker filter than the Slim.
-In order to solve this problem, you will need to determine the focal length you use the most and the type of camera you use.
-With wide-angle and ultra-wide-angle lenses, vignetting can occur quite quickly, starting from 21 mm in Full Frame (full format), and 16/17 mm in APS-C.
+A normal filter is simply thicker than a slim one.
+To avoid this problem, you need to think about the focal length you use most often and the type of camera you shoot with.
+With wide-angle and ultra-wide-angle lenses, vignetting can appear quite quickly, starting around 21 mm on full frame, and 16/17 mm on APS-C.

-It is impossible for me to list here all the types of lenses + polarizing filters, and say whether or not there will be vignetting or not.
-It is best to check the forums before buying.
-With long focal lengths, zooms, you will obviously not have any problems with vignetting.
+It would be impossible for me to list every lens and polarizing filter combination here and say whether vignetting will appear or not.
+The best thing to do is check forums before buying.
+With long focal lengths and zoom lenses, you should obviously have no problems with vignetting.

-I have a very good polarizing filter for my Canon 70-300 L IS Zoom which is perfect.
+I use a very good polarizing filter on my Canon 70-300 L IS zoom, and it works perfectly.

-Regarding my lens for landscape photography, my 24-70 mm L f/2.8, I use Lee’s system, with the Foundation Kit and an 82 mm wide angle adapter ring to mount my Lee Landscape Polarizing Filter (105 mm).
-It all cost an arm and a leg, but I’m delighted!
+For my landscape photography lens, the 24-70 mm L f/2.8, I use Lee’s system, with the Foundation Kit and an 82 mm wide-angle adapter ring to mount my Lee Landscape Polarizing Filter (105 mm).
+It all cost an arm and a leg, but I’m delighted with it!

-For information, I can stack 2 lens filters on my filter holder (Big Stopper filters + GND Soft Edge 0.9 Gradient Filter) and my polarizer on top, without seeing any vignetting at 24 mm.
+For reference, I can stack two lens filters on my filter holder (Big Stopper filters + GND Soft Edge 0.9 Gradient Filter) and add my polarizer on top, without seeing any vignetting at 24 mm.

-The budget remains the most sensitive aspect for some people.
-I know I’m repeating myself but do not skimp on the quality of your polarizing filter at the risk of degrading your photos.
+Budget is still the most sensitive point for some people.
+I know I’m repeating myself, but do not skimp on the quality of your polarizing filter if you want to avoid degrading your photos.

-There are polarizing filters for all budgets.
-From good value for money to very expensive, from €20 to over €200 per filter.
-Everything will depend essentially on:
+There are polarizing filters for every budget, from good value options to very expensive models, ranging from €20 to more than €200 per filter.
+The price will mainly depend on:

 - Diameter : the larger the diameter of your lens, the more expensive the filter will be,

-- Brand : well-known (and better quality) brands are also more expensive,
+- Brand : well-known brands (and generally higher-quality ones) are also more expensive,

-good quality filter will obviously cost more than a poor quality or low-end filter.
+- Quality : better glass and better coatings come at a price, and a good filter will obviously cost more than a poor-quality or low-end one.

-Here are some of my recommendations to help you choose your polarizing filter according to a variety of lenses.
-I prefer slim filters when possible, especially for wide-angle lenses.
+Here are a few of my recommendations to help you choose a polarizing filter based on different types of lenses.
+I prefer slim filters whenever possible, especially for wide-angle lenses.

 Wide-angle lenses

-Here are the filter recommendations by lenses, classified by diameter (it’s easier)
+Here are my filter recommendations by lens, grouped by diameter (it’s easier):

 67mm : Hoya filter, Marumi filter